-Individual stature: The first is when we discover the height of an individual.
+Individual stature: This implies the specific discovery of the height of an individual.
 It helps imagine the person.
 More than this, we can ask whether they were typical of the time, and how that compares with us today.
 Looking at children is most revealing of all, because growth slows down under more difficult circumstances, making poorer or poorly children shorter for their age.
 Below is a discussion of how to make these comparisons using (1) the table summarising the heights of male and female convicts and some other 19th century groups, (2) modern growth charts, and (3) Height-for-age z-scores (for the more statistically adventurous).

 Group Stature: The same techniques can be employed when working with the average stature of a group.
 You will see examples below in the table of convict stature.
-For example, you might want to know the stature of teenagers in the past, estimate when they completed growth, and compares this with today.
-You would plot average height-by-age for boys and girls, and contrast this with modern growth patterns.
+For example, you might want to know the stature of teenagers in the past, estimate when they completed growth, and compare this with today.
+To do this, you would plot average height-by-age for boys and girls, and contrast this with modern growth patterns.

-Trends: Particularly revealing are time trends in stature.
+Trends: Time trends in stature are particularity useful for both population studies and also contextualising a life-course history.
 If heights go up, that implies better living standards.
 If they go down, the opposite.
 Because there is a lot of natural variation in height, more data are required to get reliable figures.
 A basic rule of thumb is at least 30 cases for each interval (a year, a decade).
 The bigger the dataset, the more fine grained and reliable the results.

 By the end of the 20th century, the average Englishman had gained 9 cm in height, 19 kg in weight, and doubled his life expectancy – a ‘techno-physio evolution’.
 But why did the riches of industrialisation and Empire not buy better health outcomes a century earlier?